 Entrepreneurs and startups are often misled by the eCommerce platforms by creating an impression that eCommerce is a cakewalk.
 They imply that once you create an eCommerce store, the business will start flowing to your store.
 However, this is far from the truth.
 Although many eCommerce platforms are easy to handle nowadays, businesses often require custom themes and functionalities.

 In reality, although eCommerce stores are easy to set up, it takes the hands of a true expert to create one that is successful. eCommerce companies often pick a platform for your business that they specialize in, this makes their work easier.
 Although sometimes such websites may seem to work fine initially, in the long run, it'll do more harm to your business than good.

 What you need is an eCommerce partner who is platform agnostic like Virtina.
-With certified experts in all major eCommerce platforms, we can help you pick the right platform for your business and not ours.
+With certified expertise in all major eCommerce platforms, we can help you pick the right platform for your business.
 A detailed analysis of your business is carried out before shortlisting eCommerce platforms for your business.
-Furthermore, we discuss all the custom features, appearance, and other attributes for your business and narrow down your options to the best possible result.
+Furthermore, we discuss all the custom features, appearance, and other attributes for your business and narrow down to the options that give the best possible result.

 5. Just Another Website

 Understand this "Your eCommerce site is NOT just another website."
-If done correctly, it will be the hub of your digital enterprise that brings you closest to your revenue, profit, and customer experience goals.
+If done correctly, it will be a hub that creates the best digital experience that brings you closest to your revenue, profit, user experience goals, and lifetime customer loyalty.
 Give the importance, attention, and seriousness it deserves for your long term business success.